andizq/discminer/discminer/pca/README.md

 This writes:

-- `_component_importance.png`: variance spectrum and cumulative variance.
+- `_component_importance.png`: a two-by-two comparison of the absolute and PC 0-excluded renormalized variance spectra and cumulative variances.
 - `_acf_morphology.png`: ACF axis ratio, ellipse residual, maximum `Q2`, and the radius of maximum `Q2`.
-- `_eigenimage_structure.png`: `m=0` fraction, `m=2` fraction, phase
+- `_eigenimage_structure.png`: `m=0` fraction, total or non-axisymmetric
-  coherence, winding slope, and compactness.
+  `m=2` fraction, phase coherence, winding slope, and compactness.
-- `_angularmode.png`: dominant mode, fractional power, mode entropy, low-order modeled fraction, phase coherence, and physical orientation slope.
+- `_angularmode.png`: dominant mode, total or non-axisymmetric peak-mode power, mode entropy, low-order modeled fraction, phase coherence, and physical orientation slope.

 `Q4` and Euler measurements remain available in the ECSV table but are omitted from the core figures.
 Use `--plot-group variance`, `--plot-group acf`,